Written by Medicover Team and Medically Reviewed by

 Interstitial Cystitis

 Interstitial cystitis, also known as painful bladder syndrome, is a chronic condition characterized by bladder pressure and pain.
 The pain often worsens as the bladder fills and can be relieved temporarily after urination.
-The exact cause of interstitial cystitis is unknown, but it is believed to involve a combination of bladder inflammation and changes in the bladder lining.
+The exact cause is unknown.
+Interstitial cystitis symptoms can mimic those of a UTI but typically persist longer and are not caused by bacteria.

 Bladder Stones

 Bladder stones are hard masses of minerals that form in the bladder.
 They can cause significant pain, especially after urination, as the bladder contracts to expel urine.
-Other symptoms of bladder stones include frequent urination, painful urination, and blood in the urine.
+Symptoms include frequent urination, painful urination, and blood in the urine.

 Urethritis